dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ### Install the Google SDK

-The Cloud SDK is a set of tools for Cloud Platform.
-It contains `gcloud`, `gsutil`, and `bq`, which you can use to access Google Compute Engine, Google Cloud Storage, Google BigQuery, and other products and services from the command-line.
+The [Google Cloud SDK](https://cloud.google.com/sdk/) is a set of tools for Cloud Platform.
+It contains the `gcloud`, `gsutil`, and `bq` tool that you can use to access [Google Compute Engine](https://cloud.google.com/compute/), [Google Cloud Storage](https://cloud.google.com/storage/), [Google BigQuery](https://cloud.google.com/bigquery/), and other products and services from the command-line.
 You can run these tools interactively or in your automated scripts.

-The process of installing the Google SDK differs on different platforms (MacOSX, Linux and Windows).
-Go to [Google Cloud SDK Quickstarts](https://cloud.google.com/sdk/docs/quickstarts) to see how to install the SDK on different platforms.
-Download the SDK installer based on your OS and launch the installer.
+The process of installing the Google SDK differs among platforms (MacOSX, Linux and Windows).
+Go to [Google Cloud SDK Quickstarts](https://cloud.google.com/sdk/docs/quickstarts) to see download the SDK installer based on your OS.
+After that, launch the installer.

-After the installation has completed, the installer will present many options, make sure all the options are selected and click the finish button.
+After the installing, many options be presented.
+Make sure all of them are selected and click the "Finish" button.

-If any error occurs, not to worry I got your back.
+If any error occurs, keep reading.
+Otherwise, move to the _Prepare the LoopBack App_ section.

 Open up your terminal and run the command: